dekadentno/vue-unit-testing-cheat-sheet/README.md

 3. create ```Component.spec.js``` file in the component folder
 4. add ```jest: true``` to your ```.eslintrc.js``` file (so that eslint knows the jest keywords like describe, expect etc.)
 5. Write tests in the ```Component.spec.js``` file and run it with ```npm run unit```

+### Frequent terminology
+* Shallow Rendering - a technique that assures your component is rendering without children.
+This is useful for:
+  * Testing only the component you want to test (that's what Unit Test stands for)
+  * Avoid side effects that children components can have, such as making HTTP calls, calling store actions...

 ### Sanity test
 ```javascript